teuben/teunix/Env/UMD/vpn.md

 On KDE the `PanGPUI` icon is persistently visible on the `Icons-only Task Manager`.
 There is also a subtle difference in the appearance of the icon, which can be used to glean the status if VPN is up or down.
-You would not need the desktop icon anymore.
+You would not need to use the desktop icon anymore.

-### annoying icon lifetime
+### Annoying icon lifetime

-the GP icon is destroyed when something else gets focus.
+The GP icon is destroyed when something else gets focus.
 Very annoying for those who prefer focus follows mouse.
 Clearly something engineers at PA never heard of.
 Sometimes it disappears before one can take action.
 Similar effects seen on both mac and win.